-2.1 An effective capital strategy both safeguards and maximises the resources available to the Council to provide services.
-The activities undertaken through the Council's capital and treasury management processes within the framework of the capital strategy therefore contribute as a whole to the achievement of the Council's corporate priorities and the specific targets and objectives within the Council Plan and Local Outcomes Improvement Plan.
+2.1 An effective capital strategy both safeguards and maximises the resources available to the Council to provide services and ensures those resources are directed at the Council's priorities.
+The activities undertaken through the Council's capital and treasury management processes within the framework of the capital strategy contribute as a whole to the achievement of the Council's corporate priorities and the specific targets and objectives within the Council Plan and Angus Community Plan.